Websites, books, supplies, equipment, tutorials, dyes, and more to get you started in natural dyeing.

 8-quart stainless steel pot

-Handy to have a bucket to fill with dye materials, excess dye bath, or fill with water to wash fiber materials.
+It’s handy to have a bucket to fill with dye materials, an excess dye bath, or water to wash fiber materials.

 Useful for cold (cool) water dye baths, iron washes, and other cold-water dyeing processes.

-These come in useful when washing fiber materials, prepping a mordant, and at other stages in the natural dyeing process.
+These come in handy when washing fiber materials, prepping a mordant, and at other stages in the natural dyeing process.

 Have a set of measuring cups and spoons for adding mordants, dye powders, and other elements to your dye baths.
 These are definitely kept separate from your cooking set.